 What you will need to maintain your Maltese in a Puppy cut or Korean cut:

 Nuvet Puppy & Kitten Shampoo (Use Bella Dolce Maltese code #765802 for a discount!!)
+I also use Petsilk, Chris Christensen and Pantene hair products.
+Always use a conditioner after you shampoo your Maltese.

 If you are planning on keeping your Maltese in a full show coat you will need to also purchase: